hexxone/TeleJelly/TeleJelly/docs/download-manager/60-local-test-stack.md

 - The LinuxServer image prints a temporary admin password to the container logs on first startup.
 - After first login, set a stable username/password in the Web UI before wiring it into TeleJelly.
-- Point TeleJelly's qBittorrent config to host `qbittorrent`, port `8080`.
+- In the VPN-routed Compose stack, qBittorrent shares Gluetun's network namespace.
+Point TeleJelly to host `gluetun`, port `8080`.
+- `http://localhost:8080` is only the host/browser address; from inside Jellyfin, `localhost` refers to Jellyfin itself.

 ### pyLoad-ng